 Judith's commitment to the District's children began early in her career when she was a Juvenile Justice Fellow at Georgetown University Law Center.
 Then, after starting a juvenile clinic at DC Law Students in Court, she developed a successful criminal defense practice specializing in representation of juveniles charged with serious crimes.
 During her career, she has represented hundreds of children.
 She also is a foster and adoptive parent who raised her two boys in DC—giving her a personal view on how to navigate the sometimes complicated bureaucracy that affects foster children in the District.

 Her leadership has been recognized numerous times.
 Most notably, she was a 2007 winner of the Meyer Foundation Exponent Award which recognizes strong and effective nonprofit leaders with a track record of accomplishment and received the 2013 President’s Award from the Washington Council of Lawyers for her exceptional commitment to public service.
 Ms. Sandalow was also named one of Washington’s Most Influential Women Lawyers by the National Law Journal in 2010.

-Judith is a founding board member of the Foster and Adoptive Parent Advocacy Center, a member of the Leadership Washington class of 2004 and chairs the Advisory Board of the DC Fiscal Policy Institute.
+Judith is a founding board member of the Foster and Adoptive Parent Advocacy Center, a member of the Leadership Washington class of 2004 and chairs the Board of the DC Fiscal Policy Institute.

 She is frequently cited in the media and is an expert on issues related public interest law, child welfare, education and DC policy related to vulnerable children and families.
 She has appeared in CNN, Legal Times, National Law Journal, Washington Post, WAMU, Washington Lawyer, WTOP, WUSA Channel 9, and elsewhere.